 Are you wondering how many people add items to their shopping cart on your website but then leave before checking out?
 Learning how to track shopping cart abandonment helps you optimize the checkout process and get more of those sales.

-With Google Analytics’ Enhanced eCommerce tracking, you can track your cart abandonment rate and come up with measures to reduce it and boost your revenue.
+With Google Analytics eCommerce tracking, you can track your cart abandonment rate and come up with measures to reduce it and boost your revenue.

-In this article, we’ll show you how to track shopping cart abandonment rate with Google Analytics.
-Let’s start…
+In this article, we’ll show you how to track shopping cart abandonment rate with Google Analytics 4 and Universal Analytics.

-And there are several reasons why people leave shopping carts without making a purchase.
-55% of people abandon carts because of unexpected costs like shipping and taxes.
-While 34% abandon carts because there is no guest checkout option.
+There are several reasons why people leave shopping carts without making a purchase.
+A majority of people, 55%, abandon carts because of unexpected costs like shipping and taxes.
+Another 34% abandon carts because there is no guest checkout option.

 Here are a few benefits of tracking cart abandonment:

-- Under Customer Behavior – You get to see how people behave on your online store and why aren’t they completing the checkout process
+- Understand Customer Behavior – You get to see how people navigate your online store and where they are leaving the checkout process

-- Correct Errors in Your Checkout Process – Having a high cart abandonment rate can highlight errors in your checkout process, such as payment option not working, so you can easily identify and fix them
+- Correct Errors in Your Checkout Process – A high cart abandonment rate might be due to errors in your checkout process, such as the payment option not working

-- Measure Changes on Yout Website – If you’ve made changes like using a different text for your call to action or changing its color, then cart abandonment rate can instantly tell if your changes worked or not
+- Measure Changes on Your Website – If you’ve made changes, like using a different checkout page design, then cart abandonment rate can help measure if your changes are an improvement or not

-- Optimize Your Sales Funnel – You can look at your sales funnel and see which path is leading to high cart abandonment, so you can then fix any issue like showing the correct marketing message or promoting the right product
+- Optimize Your Sales Funnel – You can look at your sales funnels and see which paths lead to high cart abandonment, then fix issues like optimizing your marketing message or promoting to a different audience

-Now, are you ready to track cart abandonment in Google Analytics?
+Now, are you ready to track cart abandonment using Google Analytics?

-How to Track Shopping Cart Abandonment Step by Step
+How to Track Cart Abandonment: Step by Step

 To get started, just follow these steps…